DatabayAG/TestArchiveCreator/README.md

 This plugin for the LMS ILIAS open source allows the creation of zipped archives with PDF files for written tests.

 The actual PDF rendering is done by a headless browser which has to be installed in the web server.
 Corrently the plugin supports two renderers:

 * PhantomJS (deprecated), see [Installation](./docs/install-phantomjs.md)
-* Puppeteer via Browsershot (beta), see [Installation](./docs/install-puppeteer.md)
+* Puppeteer via Browsershot, see [Installation](./docs/install-puppeteer-browsershot.md)
+* Puppeteer on separate Server (experimental), see this [Server Script](https://github.com/fneumann/tarc-pdf)

 ## Issues